 10 Things to Know Before Buying CBD for Your Pets

 The U.S. passed the Farm Bill in 2018, which means that hemp-derived CBD is now legal and the CBD industry is booming.
-But with so little regulation, it can be difficult to know what you are getting and to know where to start if you are looking to buy CBD.
+But with no regulation, it can be difficult to know what you are getting and to know where to start if you are looking to buy CBD especially for your pets.

 Whether you are hoping to use CBD to treat yourself or your pets, there are a few things you should keep in mind to find the right CBD products for you.

-- CBD should be extracted from the flowers.
+- From the Flower: CBD should be extracted from the flowers.
 CBD can be extracted from the hemp stalks and hemp seed oil can be extracted from the seeds, but the most potent and effective part of the plant is the flower.
 The stalks often contain very little CBD.

-- Make sure the company provides full panel third-party lab testing.
+- Third Party Testing: Make sure the company provides full panel third-party lab testing.
 This is how you can hold CBD makers’ feet to the fire and can make sure that the purity and potency are what the company claims.

-- Look for CBD companies who concentrate on holistic pet health and who try to educate consumers and businesses about CBD.
+- Knowledge and Reputation: Look for CBD companies who concentrate on holistic pet health and who try to educate consumers and businesses about CBD.
 If the company doesn’t know much about CBD, steer clear.

-- If it seems too good to be true, it probably is.
+- Beware of Low Cost CBD: If it seems too good to be true, it probably is.
 Quality CBD is not cheap.
 You probably won’t ever find high-quality, full spectrum hemp CBD in 550-1100 mg for less than $50.
 If you do, make sure to check the third-party lab testing.

-To learn more about choosing the right CBD, visit www.cbddoghealth.com
+To learn more about choosing the right CBD for your pets, visit www.cbddoghealth.com

 About Angela Ardolino